apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.3, the functions `lpad` and `rpad` have been overloaded to support byte sequences.
 When the first argument is a byte sequence, the optional padding pattern must also be a byte sequence and the result is a BINARY value.
 The default padding pattern in this case is the zero byte.
 To restore the legacy behavior of always returning string types, set `spark.sql.legacy.lpadRpadAlwaysReturnString` to `true`.

   - Since Spark 3.3, Spark turns a non-nullable schema into nullable for API `DataFrameReader.schema(schema: StructType).json(jsonDataset: Dataset[String])` and `DataFrameReader.schema(schema: StructType).csv(csvDataset: Dataset[String])` when the schema is specified by the user and contains non-nullable fields.
+To restore the legacy behavior of respecting the nullability, set `spark.sql.legacy.respectNullabilityInTextDatasetConversion` to `true`.

   - Since Spark 3.3, when the date or timestamp pattern is not specified, Spark converts an input string to a date/timestamp using the `CAST` expression approach.
 The changes affect CSV/JSON datasources and parsing of partition values.
 In Spark 3.2 or earlier, when the date or timestamp pattern is not set, Spark uses the default patterns: `yyyy-MM-dd` for dates and `yyyy-MM-dd HH:mm:ss` for timestamps.
 After the changes, Spark still recognizes the pattern together with